ethib137/liferay-react-native-demo/README.md

 At this point it should be working.

+## Permissioned Images

+Viewing images that do not include guest permissions may require additional configuration in your Liferay instance.
+If you are using basic Auth make sure "System Settings > API Authentication > Basic Auth Header" includes your image's base url.
+For example: `/o/adaptive-media/*`.

 ## Android Emulator

 In order to connect to you local Liferay instance from an Android emulator you will need to `Liferay Server URL` from the Configurations page to `http://10.0.2.2:8080`.